 Corn Rowing a Strange Carpet Term

 Corn rowing is one of those strange terms you hear when discussing problems with wall-to-wall carpet and sometimes rugs.
-Corn rowing is a condition that develops across the width of a carpet though it could be in either the length or width of the room depending on the direction the carpet is laid.
+It develops across the width of a carpet.
+Corn rowing could be in either the length or width of the room.
+The appearance depends on the direction the carpet is laid.
+Gauge lines is a similar appearing manufacturer related condition to corn rowing that develops in the carpets lengthwise direction.

-There is a similar appearing manufacturer related condition to corn rowing that develops in the lenghtwise direction.
-Corn rowing bands gives the appearance of crop or corn rows with a row of corn standing erect and the next row as if the corn was mowed down.
+Corn rowing bands gives the appearance of a corn crop with one row standing erect and the next row mowed down.
 The rows repeat giving the appearance of a field of corn, hence the name corn rowing.

-According to the Carpet and Rug Institute (CRI) and all of the major carpet manufacturers from Shaw, Mohawk and Beaulieu and the smaller mills in between, corn rowing is not recognized as a manufacture related defect.
-As an end user we might think that the manufacturer should replace the carpet but the odds that they will replace a carpet for corn rowing are slim to nil.
+The Carpet and Rug Institute (CRI), most small and all large carpet manufacturers including Shaw, Mohawk and Beaulieu do not recognize corn rowing as a manufacture related defect.
+As an end user, we think the manufacturer should replace the carpet.
+The odds that they will replace a carpet for corn rowing are slim to nil.

-When carpet is manufactured the tufting machine places the yarn at a set distance depending on the style of the carpet.
+When carpet is manufactured, the tufting machine places the yarn at a set distance.
 With some carpet styles the pile yarn is tufted close together.
-With other styles such as shags, many high quality longer piled styles of carpet and lots of cheaper styles of carpet the tufts are farther apart.
-It is these styles of carpet where the tufts are further apart where you will almost always find these bands will develop in a carpet.
+With other styles, such as shags and longer piled styles the tufts are often farther apart.
+The styles of carpet where the tufts are further apart is where you will usually find corn rowing bands developing in a carpet.

 Identifying Corn Rowing